+On the Effective Dates in Tables 1, 2, 3, and 4 above, any ESE whose pay is not increased by at least three percent (3%) as a result of the adjustment to the rates will receive an adjustment equaling a three percent (3%) pay increase.

 Job Levels.
 Job levels for ESEs are described in Table 5.
 ESEs who move to a higher-level position in the same job classification will receive an increase of at least five percent (5%).
 ESEs may be appointed to a higher job level and pay at the discretion of the Department or Hiring Unit.
 In making promotion decisions, Departments and Hiring Units are encouraged to take an ESE’s job experience, performance, and time worked into account.

 Table 5: ESE Job Levels